-V. The second specific question to which we were asked to respond was "to report whether there is a clear commitment on the part of those in possession of such arms to work constructively to achieve that [a suitable and acceptable method for full and verifiable decommissioning].
+V. The second specific question to which we were asked to respond was "to report whether there is a clear commitment on the part of those in possession of such arms to work constructively to achieve [full and verifiable decommissioning]."
 We are unable to answer that question without reference to timing.
 That is because we have concluded that there is a clear commitment on the part of those in possession of such arms to work constructively to achieve their removal from the political equation as part of the process of all-party negotiations, but not prior to such negotiations.

-Two competing arguments were pressed upon us with intensity.
+Two competing arguments were made to us.

 One was that decommissioning of arms must occur prior to all-party negotiations.
-As stated in one of the presentations to us, "the clearest demonstration of adherence to democratic principles and of a permanent end to the use of violence is the safe removal and disposal of illegallyheld arms" and that "at the moment [no means] other than making a start to decommissioning that will provide the necessary confidence [will] enable all-party talks to commence."
+As stated in one of the presentations to us, "the clearest demonstration of adherence to democratic principles and of a permanent end to the use of violence is the safe removal and disposal of illegally-held arms" and that "at the moment [no means] other than making a start to decommissioning that will provide the necessary confidence [will] enable all-party talks to commence."
 In this view, all parties were aware of the necessity of prior decommissioning before the ceasefires were announced and no party should now be able to avoid that requirement, however difficult it may be.

 The competing argument was that decommissioning of arms prior to all-party negotiations was not requested before the announcement of the ceasefires; indeed, if it had been, there would have been no ceasefires.
 Those who entered into ceasefires did so in the good faith belief that they would lead directly and immediately to all-party negotiations; and the request for prior decommissioning, raised for the first time months after the ceasefires, is merely a tactic to delay or deny all-party negotiations.
-The ceasefires having been announced and maintained now for nearly a year and a half, all-party negotiations should begin immediately, with no
+The ceasefires having been announced and maintained now for nearly a year and a half, all-party negotiations should begin immediately, with no further requirements.

-We accept neither argument in is entirety.
+We accept neither argument in its entirety.

 The view of the vast majority of the organizations and individuals who made oral and/or written submissions was that a decommissioning of arms would not occur prior to all-party negotiations.
 This was the unanimous and emphatically expressed view of the representatives of the political parties close to the paramilitary organizations on both sides.

-We reached this conclusion only after careful consideration based upon intensive discussions of the subject with the Governments, the political parties, the religious leaders, the leadership of the security forces, north
+We too reached the conclusion that there will be no prior decommissioning, but only after careful consideration, based upon intensive discussions [of the subject - deleted] with the Governments, the political parties, the religious leaders, the leadership of the security forces, north and south, and with many others.